PennyLaneAI/pennylane/doc/development/guide.rst

 * Once you have submitted the pull request, three things will automatically occur:

-  - The **test suite** will automatically run on `Travis CI <https://travis-ci.org/XanaduAI/pennylane>`_ to ensure that the all tests continue to pass.
+  - The **test suite** will automatically run on `Travis CI <https://travis-ci.org/XanaduAI/pennylane>`_ to ensure that all tests continue to pass.

   - Once the test suite is finished, a **code coverage report** will be generated on `Codecov <https://codecov.io/gh/XanaduAI/pennylane>`_.
 This will calculate the percentage